ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	-- need class instance if you don't bind it with the function print(m1(sc)) -- 24.5
-	-- does not need class instance: was made with one print(m2()) -- 24.5
+	-- does not need class instance: was bound to lua with one print(m2()) -- 24.5

 	-- need class instance if you